GlintonLiao/questopia/README.md

   ![perf enhancement](https://user-images.githubusercontent.com/37015336/194730982-958be2f5-5fb3-4383-ad12-f3faf56251d6.jpg)

-  After deleteting the redundent faces, plus some overlaping faces, **the model size went from 18 MB to 3 MB, which improved by 88%**
+  After deleting the redundant faces, plus some overlapping faces, **the model size went from 18 MB to 3 MB, which improved by 88%**

 + #### Texture Map